jaspector

 International Code Council (ICC) construction valuation table incorporated into fee schedule (Chapter 150, Section 150.17); updated annually on January 1.
 For alterations and structures not covered by ICC table: fair market value of labor and materials.

-How to Schedule
+How to schedule

-Typical inspection sequence: Typical residential inspection sequence: footing/foundation, rough framing, rough electrical/mechanical/plumbing, insulation, wallboard, final inspection.
+Typical sequence: Typical residential inspection sequence: footing/foundation, rough framing, rough electrical/mechanical/plumbing, insulation, wallboard, final inspection.
 Confirm current sequence with City Hall.

-Do I need a building permit in Auburn, NE?
+01 Do I need a building permit in Auburn, NE?

 Required for new construction, additions, alterations, and repairs to residential structures, commercial buildings, accessory structures, and sign installation

-How much does a building permit cost in Auburn, NE?
+02 How much does a building permit cost in Auburn, NE?

+Building permit fees in Auburn, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: International Code Council (ICC) construction valuation table incorporated into fee schedule (Chapter 150, Section 150.17); updated annually on January 1.
 For alterations and structures not covered by ICC table: fair market value of labor and materials..

-How do I apply for a building permit in Auburn, NE?
+03 How do I apply for a building permit in Auburn, NE?

-1. Download Building Permit and Procedure Form from Permits & Forms page or pick up at City Hall 2.
+To apply for a building permit in Auburn, NE, follow these steps: 1.
+Download Building Permit and Procedure Form from Permits & Forms page or pick up at City Hall 2.
 Complete form with property address, legal description, owner and contractor information, project description, and estimated project valuation 3.
 Prepare site plan showing property dimensions, proposed building location, distances to property lines and other structures (four copies required) 4.
 If project meets grading criteria, obtain grading permit prior to or concurrent with building permit application 5.
 Submit completed application, site plan (4 copies), and required construction documents to City Hall 6.
 Pay applicable permit fee at time of application or as invoiced 7.
 Allow standard processing time for zoning and building code compliance review 8.
 Obtain issued permit before beginning construction 9.
 Post permit card visibly at job site 10.
 Schedule required inspections through City Hall (402-274-3420)

-How do I schedule a building inspection in Auburn, NE?
+04 How do I schedule a building inspection in Auburn, NE?

-Other cities in Nemaha County
+Other jurisdictions in Nemaha County.

-View all Nemaha County jurisdictions →
+All Nemaha County jurisdictions →